dybran/Project-15/Project-15.md

 ![](./images/qaw.PNG)

-__N/B:__ For more security, we can choose to allow __ssh__ only from the bastion server IP.
+__N/B:__ We can choose to allow __ssh__ only from the Bastion host's IP.
 This will mean that if the Ec2 instance is compromised them the access is lost.

+This is not a good practice when applying auto scaling since it will scale out and scaling when needed and access to other Ec2 instances is denied to the bastion host.

 ![](./images/12.PNG)
 ![](./images/123.PNG)